fletchjp/MERG-Arduino-Software/README.md

  I do now understand the configuration I have to do.
 It does allow me to verify the code.
 There is an option to choose a serial port.
 It also wants an output path to be specified.

  It has detected an Octave based C++ compiler.

+ ### 29th November 2020.

+ I have added pwmtest as an experiment to see what would happen.
+It is a test for the addresses of I2C devices.

  ### 28th November